Exomanz/Exomanz/README.md

-# Exo(manz)
+# Exo
 20-year old college student and hobbyist developer; currently studying Computer Support and Network Administration

-I got into C# development in late 2020, and have been mostly making mods and tools for Beat Saber since then.
-Some of my most notable projects include [UITweaks](https://github.com/Exomanz/UITweaks) and [MenuSaberColors](https://github.com/Exomanz/MenuSaberColors).
+I got into C# development in late 2020 and have been mostly making mods and tools for Beat Saber since then.
+Some of my most notable projects include [UITweaks](../../../UITweaks), [BetterStaticLights](../../../BetterStaticLights) and [MenuSaberColors](../../../MenuSaberColors).

-## Commissions
+## Commissions [CLOSED UNTIL FURTHER NOTICE]
 Got an awesome idea for a mod?
 Let's talk!
 You can find all of my commission info (TOS, Pricing, etc) [here](https://github.com/Exomanz/BSCommissionInfo)!